voussoir/reddit/URLchange/README.md

 URLChange
 =============

-Very much ad-hoc.
-Replaces a piece of a comment with something else and replies.
+Finds a comment containing a certain string, and replies with a fixed version.
+Built for /r/SimpleRockets